Masashi Hamauzu: Musical style and influences

 Hamauzu composes music in a wide variety of styles, often using multiple styles throughout the various pieces of a soundtrack.
 He mostly creates classical and ambient music, and uses the piano predominantly as an instrument.
 He frequently uses dissonance to provide an atmospheric effect.
 In Unlimited Saga, for example, the style of his compositions mix classical marches, tango music, electronic ambiance, instrumental solos, bossa nova, and jazz.

-He cites animation composers Hiroshi Miyagawa and Ryuichi Sakamoto of Yellow Magic Orchestra, impressionist composers Maurice Ravel and Claude Debussy, and his father as major musical influences.
+He cites animation composers Hiroshi Miyagawa and Ryuichi Sakamoto of Yellow Magic Orchestra and his father as major musical influences.
 During his adolescence, he enjoyed listening to the works of Miyagawa and Sakamoto.
 While attending university, he developed an appreciation for classical music, especially the compositions of Ravel and Debussy.